JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/surround_with.md

 </tldr>

-To support the _Surround With_ action, the plugin needs to register one or more implementations of the [`SurroundDescriptor`](%gh-ic%/platform/lang-api/src/com/intellij/lang/surroundWith/SurroundDescriptor.java) interface in the `com.intellij.lang.surroundDescriptor` extension point.
+To support the _Surround With_ action, the plugin needs to register one or more implementations of the [<include from="snippets.topic" element-id="ep"><var name="ep" value="SurroundDescriptor`](%gh-ic%/platform/lang-api/src/com/intellij/lang/surroundWith/SurroundDescriptor.java) interface in the `com.intellij.lang.surroundDescriptor"/></include>.
 Each of the surround descriptors defines a possible type of code fragment that can be surrounded - for example, one surround descriptor can handle surrounding expressions, and another can handle statements.
 Each surround descriptor, in turn, contains an array of [`Surrounder`](%gh-ic%/platform/lang-api/src/com/intellij/lang/surroundWith/Surrounder.java) objects, defining specific templates which can be used for surrounding the selected code fragment (for example, _Surround With if_, _Surround With for_, and so on).